YoshikazuNakamura/CompreSeed-LLM-Hybrid/README.md

 For collaboration, research inquiries, or technical questions:
 info@xinse.jp

+🔐 Security & Data Protection

+CompreSeed’s semantic–core compression provides strong security advantages:

+Irreversible compression
+Original documents cannot be reconstructed from compressed cores.
+Even if stolen, attackers cannot restore the raw text.

+Resistant to ransomware / data exfiltration attacks Stolen data is mathematically “useless” without the original source.
+This drastically reduces the impact of intrusion or leaks.

+No vector database / no embeddings stored
+No high-dimensional embedding vectors to leak or reverse engineer.

+Minimal sensitive information stored
+Only shortened cores (hash, main terms) are kept → extremely low-risk.

+CompreSeed is designed to support secure commercial LLM deployments, including enterprise, government, and regulated industries.

 CompreSeed is a next-generation **semantic-core retrieval system** that compresses millions of documents into compact, irreversible knowledge units and retrieves them **only on CPU** with high stability and speed.
 It solves key limitations of modern LLMs: